ryanorsinger/intro-to-deep-learning-with-keras/handout.md

 ## What is Deep Learning?

-In a nutshell, it's applied linear algebra and calculus running on the latest hardware.
-Yay, math!
+In a nutshell, it's good ol' fashioned linear algebra and calculus.

 The "deep" refers to the number of layers of data transformation used to sift for meaningful representations.
 Imagine a chain of logisic regressions feeding into eachother.